flashbots/mempool-dumpster/README.md

 ## Todo

 - next: Write to S3
-- later: new service to process a day of jsons
+- later: archiver service (to process a day of jsons, see [scripts/archiver/](scripts/archiver/))
-  - create a parquet summary file
+  - create a CSV/Parquet summary file
-  - gzip the whole day

 ---